audibleblink/secblog/content/post/passdb/index.md

-With this normalization, we've taken 109 bytes of dump data and normalized it down to 64 bytes of unique data, plus the size of the join table that maintains the previous relationships.
+With this normalization, we've taken 109 bytes of dump data and normalized it down to 64 bytes of uniqued data, plus the size of the join table that maintains the previous relationships.

-Also, with `records` serving as a `JOIN` table between the rest, we can create some interesting queries.
+Also, with `records` serving as a `JOIN` table between the other 3 tables, we can create some interesting queries.

 * Who are all the users that use `P@$$w0rd1` for a password?
 * What's the most common password by users from company `contoso.com`?